ArtBlocks/artblocks-docs/creator-onboarding/readme/features.md

 ## Features Overview

-All feature attributes that you want you want displayed should be directly generated from the transaction hash and should not depend on any other randomness.
+All feature attributes that you want displayed should be directly generated from the transaction hash and should not depend on any other randomness.

 This function should essentially encapsulate the feature-determining logic within rendering script but without any library dependencies \(e.g. p5js\) present \(the server won't have access to them\).